 - 1.3.5 Anaesthetists should be given support and time to familiarise themselves with non-theatre locations and different environments prior to solo sessions and out of hours work.
-This may include undertaking operating lists with a colleague. - 2.13.11 Departments of anaesthesia should ensure that a named supervisory consultant or other autonomously practising anaesthetist is available to all nonautonomously practising anaesthetists based on the training and experience of the individual doctor and the range and scope of their clinical practice.
-Where an anaesthetist is supervised by a consultant or other autonomously practising anaesthetist, they should be aware of their supervisor's identity, location and how to contact them. - 6.1.2 High quality anaesthesia is pivotal to achieving successful outcomes following day surgery.
-The majority of anaesthesia for day surgery should be delivered by consultant anaesthetists.
-Staff or associate specialist (SAS) grade doctors and experienced trainee anaesthetists may also provide anaesthesia for day surgery.
+This may include undertaking operating lists with a colleague. - 2.13.11 Departments of anaesthesia should ensure that a named supervisory consultant or other autonomously practising anaesthetist is available to all non-autonomously practising anaesthetists based on the training and experience of the individual doctor and the range and scope of their clinical practice.
+Where an anaesthetist is supervised by a consultant or other autonomously practising anaesthetist, they should be aware of their supervisor's identity, location and how to contact them. - 6.3.4 High-quality anaesthesia is pivotal to achieving successful outcomes following day surgery.
+The majority of anaesthesia for day surgery should be delivered by consultant anaesthetists or autonomously practising anaesthetists.
+Staff grade, associate specialist and specialty doctors and experienced trainee anaesthetists may also provide anaesthesia for day surgery.
 However, these doctors should be suitably experienced and skilled in techniques appropriate to the practice of day surgery, and have undertaken appropriate training in the provision of anaesthesia for day surgery. - 9.4.3 A process should be in place for the formal assessment of anaesthetists before allowing them to join the on-call rota for obstetric anaesthesia with distant supervision.